Our Dolomites and Lake Garda self-guided motorcycle tour offers a fantastic blend of stunning scenery, traditional cuisine and great biking roads.

 Your route will take you through Philippeville, Bouillon and Givet.
 You can stop at any or all of these towns for lunch or drink.
-On our guided tours we usually stop at Givet.
+On our guided tours, we usually stop at Givet.
 It is a charming little riverside town with quite a few cafés and restaurants.
-As there are always plenty of spaces, the parking is not a problem.
+As there are always plenty of spaces, parking is not a problem.

 What our customers say

 "We did not want to come home.
 Thank you ever so much for a great holiday."